Solaris Shade and Harvest Module

 - Confirm harvest zones in scope use closed loop mode.

-- Click Train setpoint (or restart if a session is already active).
+- Click Train set point (or force-restart if a session is stuck).

-- When training completes, setpoint lux values appear on the module status and linked zone detail pages.
+- When training completes, each zone stores setpoint lux and sensitivity (lux change per 1% dim).
+Those values appear on status and on the zone’s Solaris panel.

 :::tip When to retrain Retrain after major layout changes, new glazing, furniture moves that block sensors, or when closed-loop dim consistently misses the visual target. :::